Moonbase Alpha, The Moonbeam TestNet¶

 The first Moonbeam TestNet, named Moonbase Alpha, aims to provide developers with a place to start experimenting and building on Moonbeam in a shared environment.
 Since Moonbeam will be deployed as a parachain on Kusama and Polkadot, we want our TestNet to reflect our production configuration.
 For this reason, we decided that it needed to be a parachain-based configuration rather than a Substrate standalone setup.

 In order to collect as much feedback as possible and provide a fast resolution on issues, we have set up a Discord with a dedicated Moonbase AlphaNet channel.

 Moonbase Alpha has the following configuration:

-- The parachain has one collator that is producing blocks.
+- The parachain has two collator that are collating blocks

 - The relay chain hosts three validators to finalize relay chain blocks.
-One of them is selected to finalize each block produced by Moonbeam's only collator.
-This setup provides room to expand to a two-parachain configuration in the future.
+One of them is selected to finalize each block collated by Moonbeam's collators.
+This setup provides room to expand to a two-parachain configuration in the future

 The following features are available:

 - Fully emulated Ethereum block production in Substrate (Ethereum pallet)

 - Dispatchable functions to interact with the Rust EVM implementation (EVM pallet)

 - Native Ethereum RPC support (Web3) in Substrate (Frontier RPC).
 This provides compatibility with Ethereum developer tools such as MetaMask, Truffle, and Remix